un0btanium/sc-server-meshing/techs/unofficial-road-to-dynamic-server-meshing.md

 __Goals:__

-* be able to move game objects in the game world between Shards when the player switches the Shard
+* be able to move game objects - that were freely placed in the game world - between Shards when the player switches to a different Shard

 __Approach:__

 * "With the introduction of fully persistent shards, items/ships that are left “in the open space” are bound to that shard until a player collects them and stores them into an inventory or parks a ship at a landing location.
 In order to provide a more frictionless experience we will implement a feature that automatically stores these ‘freely placed’ items from the shard when areas are streamed out, and places them into a different shard when the player logs into a new shard.
 This allows players to find their freely placed ships/items that are left in the open space regardless of which shard instance they are assigned during login." - Roadmap Deliverable
 * Data in the Global database (stowed items) does not have to be transfered like this as it is already Shard-independent (meaning, it is available to all shards).
 This moving data between GlobalDB and EntityGraph is a different functionality (Stow & Unstow) which has come online with Alpha 3.18, but has nothing to do with Player Item Shard Transitions.
 * CIG has talked about ideas on how to handle land claims and bases under the multiverse; They would exist across all game worlds, but in an inactive state except in the shard in which the owner plays on.
-# Game Server Crash Recovery & Client Reconnects
+* Speculated: Since around ~2023/2024 (around the introduction of the PES, still need exact date) we are able to bedlog with our ships in interplanetary space.
+When logging back in later, we might have joined a different shard, but our ship is respawned in the same place we left it when we logged out.
+This means the ship is being moved between shards, making this a form of Player Item Shard Transitions (not confirmed by CIG themselves, but on a technical deduction from my end).
+This works by automatically storing the ship into the Global DB from which it can be loaded and spawned again in the same place on a different Shard.# Game Server Crash Recovery & Client Reconnects
 ### Overview
 EntityGraph and the Replication Layer will allow for the recovery of crashed servers and reconnets of disconnected players.